-- (1) The national allocation plan of Greece for the period 2008-2012, developed under Article 9(1) of Directive 2003/87/EC (hereinafter "the Directive"), was notified to the Commission by letter dated 1 September 2006 and registered by the Commission on 5 September 2006.
-Greece submitted additional information on the notified plan by letter dated 14 November 2006, registered on 21 November 2006, in reply to questions from the Commission. - The Climate Change Committee2 considered the national allocation plan on 16 (2) October 2006 and called on the Commission to assess all national allocation plans on a consistent, coherent and robust basis.
+- (1) The national allocation plan of Belgium for the period 2008-2012, developed under Article 9(1) of Directive 2003/87/EC (hereinafter "the Directive"), was notified to the Commission by letter dated 29 September 2006 and registered by the Commission on 19 October 2006.
+Belgium submitted additional information on the notified plan by letter dated 13 December 2006, registered on 14 December 2006, and by letters dated 22 December 2006, registered on 5 and 8 January 2007, in reply to questions from the Commission. - (2) The Climate Change Committee considered the national allocation plan and called on the Commission to assess all national allocation plans on a consistent, coherent and robust basis.
 In this context, the Climate Change Committee underlined the importance of using the 2005 verified emissions figures as a significant element for the assessment of second period national allocation plans.
-The Climate Change Committee also, inter alia, stressed the crucial importance of transparent and credible baseline data and projected emissions and urged the Commission to take into account the importance of preserving the integrity of the internal market and to avoid undue distortions of competition.
-The Climate Change Committee noted with concern
+The Climate Change Committee also, inter alia, stressed the crucial importance of transparent and credible baseline data and projected emissions and urged the Commission to take into account the importance of preserving the integrity of the internal market and to avoid undue

-Decision 280/2004/EC of the European Parliament and of the Council of 11 February 2004 concerning a mechanism for monitoring Community greenhouse gas emissions and for implementing the Kyoto

-Protocol, OJ L 49, 19.02.2004, p.
+Decision 280/2004/EC of the European Parliament and of the Council of 11 February 2004 concerning a mechanism for monitoring Community greenhouse gas emissions and for implementing the Kyoto Protocol, OJ L 49, 19.02.2004, p.
 1, established under Article 9 thereof.

 Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a scheme for greenhouse gas emission allowance trading within the Community and amending Council Directive 96/61/EC, OJ L 275, 25.10.2003, p.
 32, as amended by Directive 2004/101/EC of the European Parliament and of the Council of 27 October 2004, amending Directive 2003/87/EC establishing a scheme for greenhouse gas emission allowance trading within the Community, in respect of the Kyoto Protocol's project mechanisms, OJ L 338, 13.11.2004, p.
+18.

-18. 2 that the proposed cap exceeds 2005 verified emissions.
-The Committee called on the Commission to scrutinise projections and assumptions outlined in the plan so as to ensure that installations are not allocated more allowances than needed and to compare the proposed allocation to Greece's projections and measures for the non-trading and trading sectors.
-The Committee also called on the Commission to examine the assumptions underlying the calculation of the size of, as well as the rules governing, the reserve for new entrants and CHP3, and to examine the admissibility under criterion (12) of Annex III to the Directive of the intended maximum amount of CERs4 and ERUs5 which may be used by operators as a percentage of the allocation of allowances to each installation.
+distortions of competition.
+Inter alia, the Climate Change Committee noted with concern that the proposed cap exceeds 2005 verified emissions.
+The Committee urged the Commission to scrutinise the proposed allocations to industry, combined projections and growth factors used for GDP and emissions overall as well as in different sectors so as to ensure that installations are not allocated more allowances than needed.
+Sufficient substantiation should be provided.
+The Committee called on the Commission to examine voluntary agreements and the implications thereof for the proposed allocation.
+Furthermore, the Climate Change Committee called on the Commission to closely examine Belgium's ability to substantiate its intended use of the Kyoto mechanisms to reach its target under Decision 2002/358/EC.
+Moreover, the Committee noted that the Commission should examine the admissibility under criterion (12) of Annex III to the Directive of the intended maximum amount of CERs and ERUs which may be used by operators as a percentage of the allocation of allowances to each installation.
 The views of the Climate Change Committee have been taken into account.